 Chandler Implant Overdentures

-Implant overdentures are comprised of a full arch of teeth securely attached to titanium posts that are surgically implanted in the jaw.
-They are often the best tooth replacement option for patients who are missing all their teeth and are far better than removable dentures.
+Implant overdentures are a full arch of teeth securely attached to titanium posts that are surgically implanted in the jaw.
+They are often the best tooth replacement option for patients missing all their teeth and are far better than removable dentures.

-Some of the drawbacks of removable dentures are that they:
+Some of the drawbacks of removable dentures are they:

 - easily become dislodged when you eat and talk